GaloyMoney/blink/README.md

 ### (5) Test account credentials

-For account login, you can input any random mobile number/email and then use `000000` as the OTP.
+For account login on regtest, you can input any random mobile number and then use `000000` as the OTP.

 ### (6) Troubleshooting in Tilt